 no lo ha lavado mi lavandera:

-my laundress has not washed:
+my laundress has not washed it:

-lo lavaba en sus venas otilinas,
+lo lavaba en sus venas otilinas

-She was washing it in her Otilian veins,
+she was washing it in her Otilian veins

-en el chorro de su corazón, y hoy no he
+en el chorro de su corazón y hoy no he

 de preguntarme si yo dejaba